-Children play in a clean environment where they learn to follow good hygiene practices.
-The childminder uses wipes to clean hands after visiting the toilet or playing in the garden and before eating helps prevent the spread of germs.
-The childminder does not wear gloves or wipe the changing mat with anti-bacterial spray when changing baby's nappies, which does not positively control the spread of germs or cross infection.
+Children play in a clean environment, where they learn to follow good hygiene practices.
+The childminder uses wipes to clean hands after visiting the toilet or playing in the garden and before eating, to help prevent the spread of germs.
+However, after washing their hands, children share a towel, which means infections are not positively controlled.

 Children enjoy healthy snacks and know that fruit is good for them.
 Children are well nourished and meals cater for individual tastes.
-The childminder prepares meals each day from consultation with the children, which are varied and nutritionally balanced in content.
-She encourages them to try new foods that help them establish a healthy eating pattern; children regularly eat Caribbean food and enjoy tasting different varieties of cultural foods.
-The childminder has undertaken a food hygiene course and ensures that food is carefully prepared.
+Children experience a range of different cuisines, such as Chinese and Indian food.
+During the summer months they enjoy picnics in the garden.
 Children receive plenty of drinks, especially in warm weather, which prevents dehydration.